Action - A good start in life

-- Scope approved at the 11 March 2016 meeting of the Chief Executives’ Group on Disability Issues and Disabled People’s Organisations.
+Scope approved at the 11 March 2016 meeting of the Chief Executives’ Group on Disability Issues and Disabled People’s Organisations [complete]

-- Project participation and governance structure confirmed by end February 2016
+Project participation and governance structure confirmed (February 2016) [complete]

-- Synthesis of past consultation will be finalised August 2016
+- Synthesis of past consultation requires further work.

-Risks or emerging issues: Many initiatives currently occurring across government in the 0-5 space, stretching available resources.
+Risks or emerging issues: Some timeframes were pushed back, but on track to meet revised deadlines.
+Many initiatives currently occurring across government in the 0-5 space, stretching available resources in all agencies.